Get your home inspector now and you’ll be so glad you did. Unless, of course, you enjoy being stressed out while buying your home.

 Ask your attorney.
 Attorney’s don’t recommend inspectors but might know who’s not doing the best job because they see hundreds of inspection reports every year.

 Check to see if the inspector is currently licensed.
-NJ has a verification website for all licensees.
-Under Profession Type go to Home Inspector and then fill in the inspector’s name.
+NJ has https://newjersey.mylicense.com/verification/Search.aspx for all licensees.
+Under Profession Type, leave it at All.
+Choose Home Inspector at License Type and just type in the inspector’s name and click on the Search button.
+That’s all you have to do.

 Check to see if the inspector is a member of The American Society of Home Inspectors, aka ASHI.
 Go to this website where you’ll also find helpful information.